hongtaoh/hongtaoh.github.io/content/en/blog/what-if-i-dont-have-a-role-model.md

 ---
-title: What if I don't have a role model?
+title: What If I Don't Have A Role Model?
 date: 2020-04-12
 author: Hongtao Hao
 slug: role-model